- What’s the timeline for AIR?

 - How do we choose AIR Judges?

-- Couldn’t a judge’s involvement with team members, their employer or an NPO be a conflict of interest?
+- Couldn’t a judge’s relationship with team members or an NPO be a conflict of interest?

 - How do we control the quality of the judging process?